-Aim: "To improve the efficiency and effectiveness of infrastructure investment in Scotland by working collaboratively with public bodies and commercial enterprises, leading to better value for money and providing the opportunity to maximise the investment in the fabric of Scotland and hence contribute to the Scotlish Government's single overarching purpose to increase sustainable economic growth"
+Aim: "To improve the efficiency and effectiveness of infrastructure investment in Scotland by working collaboratively with public bodies and commercial enterprises, leading to better value for money and providing the opportunity to maximise the investment in the fabric of Scotland and hence contribute to the Scotlish Government's single overarching purpose to increase sustainable economic growth."

 All that the Company does is directed towards this aim.
-Our primary measure of the efficiency and effectiveness delivered is our annually published Statement of Benefits.
-For the third consecutive year, SFT has delivered substantial benefits with 2011/12 being the most successful year to date.
-Over the past 12 months, £131.4m of net benefits and savings have been achieved, made up of a variety of elements including efficiency gains, additional investment, avoided costs and by undertaking regular reviews of projects to bring about better value for money.
-SFT conservatively estimates that the £131.4m value attributable to it is in fact only half the total benefit achieved by working together with bodies across the public sector in response to the need to deliver infrastructure in a more efficient way.
+The primary measure of the efficiency and effectiveness delivered by SFT is through its annually published Statement of Benefits.
+For the fourth consecutive year, SFT has delivered substantial benefits with 2012/13 being the most successful year to date.

+Over the past 12 months, £132.1m of net benefits and savings have been achieved, made up of a variety of elements including efficiency gains, additional investment, avoided costs and by undertaking regular reviews of projects to bring about better value for money.
+SFT conservatively estimates that the £132.1m value attributable to it is in fact only half the total benefit achieved by working together with bodies across the public sector in response to the need to deliver infrastructure in a more efficient way.
+Since SFT was established in late 2008, total benefits and savings amount to over £500m.